Joseph Jackson Fuller: Baptist Mission to Africa

 The Bimbia mission station and school, the first in mainland Cameroons, was founded in 1844/5 by the Fuller and Merrick families, and was quickly followed by a second at Duala founded by Alfred Saker and his family with the Sierra Leonian Thomas Horton Johnson.
 Surviving members of the founding families returned to Fernando Po in the late 1840s, from where, after an interval, further missions were later established, most notably Alfred Saker's founding of Victoria on his return to the mainland with slaves liberated therefrom, in 1858.

-Joseph Jackson Fuller's role in these founding missions became particularly significant after the early death of Joseph Merrick, whereupon he took charge of the congregation at Bimbia.
+Fuller's role in these founding missions became particularly significant after the early death of Merrick, whereupon he took charge of the congregation at Bimbia.
 He was a genial, humorous preacher, and his message to those in Bimbia was so convincing that, besides the local people, he attracted a village chief and a group of nobles to throw down their "fetishes" and exclaim: "Now we will try yours!"
 In the 1850s Joseph Fuller led the Bethel congregation in Duala.
+His group later became known as the Free Native Baptists.

 Fuller was ordained on 4 April 1859 by Alfred Saker and continued in Baptist work in Cameroon for more than thirty years.

-In about 1850 Joseph married Elizabeth Johnson, a Jamaican school teacher at Fernando Po, and they had three children before her death nine years later.
-In 1861 he remarried, becoming husband to Charlotte Diboll, daughter of Joseph Diboll, an English missionary.
+In about 1850 Joseph married Elizabeth Johnson, a Jamaican school teacher at Fernando Po, and they had three children before her death nine years later; in 1861 he remarried, becoming husband to Charlotte Diboll, daughter of Joseph Diboll, an English missionary.

 In 1869 Fuller and his family travelled to England for the first time, visiting his in-laws' native Norfolk, where his oratory and first-hand account about the end of slavery in Jamaica impressed audiences.
 He then travelled to Jamaica, visiting his mother, and speaking in chapels to gather further funds for mission work in Africa.
 On returning to England, he found his eldest son by Elizabeth Johnson, Alexander Merrick Fuller (1849–1898) an apprenticeship at an engineering company in Norwich.
 Alexander settled in Norwich, Norfolk.
 He married Sophia Mace in 1874.
 They had four children, daughters Florence Elizabeth, Edith Charlotte, Courteney Heilda and son Francis McLeod.
 Alexander returned to Africa, where he died in 1898.
 To this day Alexander still has family living in Norwich.
 Norfolk.
-Back in the Cameroons, Fuller became head of the mission until Germany took over the country and the baptist missionaries had to move away to the Congo.
+Back in the Cameroons, Fuller became head of the mission until Germany took over the country and the Baptist missionaries had to move away to the Congo.
 Joseph Fuller oversaw the transfer, working in Bethel and Victoria in 1887 and 1888, and then left for England, shortly after his wife.
 His son by his second wife was taken to England by the Jamaican missionary John Pinnock.